SagarRaghuvanshi31/Linux/README.md

 - **Make a file** <br>

-This command is use to make a file
+Run this command to make a file

 vi = visual editor, (vi) is a text editor <br>
 vim = vi improved, it is a improved version of vi <br>